Christopher Mitchell, Ph.D.

 I earned my Master’s degree in Electrical Engineering in May 2010 and my BE in EE in May 2009 from the Cooper Union in New York City.
 My Master of Electrical Engineering thesis focused on the refinement and applications of realtime computer vision algorithms to wearable computing for augmented reality.
 I also pursued academic research on the parallelization of encryption and stochastic algorithms on FPGAs and GPGPU hardware.
 I was the administrator emeritus of Cooper Union’s EE μLab and ICELab, a graduate fellow emeritus f the S*ProCom² lab at the Cooper Union, and was a Continuing Educaon instructor for Cooper Union’s Immigrant Retraining Program.

 My personal research has long spanned the implementation of high-functioning hardware and software applications for low-resource portable and embedded devices, from graphing calculators to wearable input devices to purpose-built embedded platforms.
-I founded and oversee a 40,000-member technology and DIY community called Cemetech, driven by a mission to make STEM and especially coding accessible to as many people (especially students) as possible.
-I’m the author of several books on programming and calculators.
+I founded and oversee a 46,000-member technology and DIY community called Cemetech, driven by a mission to make STEM and especially coding accessible to as many people (especially students) as possible.
+I’m the author of several books about programming and calculators.